-Would it be appropriate for the 3GPP to standardize the reporting of the information to the DetNet controller this way?
 Is there any other information that is required by DetNet to be reported to the DetNet controller?

-Please Note that 3GPP is going to do the normative work in Q1 2023 about 5G System Time Sensitive Communications (TSC) framework for the support of IETF’s DetNet and thus would need IETF guidance (in Q4 2022) where this guidance is about whether IETF plans to work on this aspect in 2023;
+C In DetNet it is assumed that the Nodes expose their capability information and topology view to the DetNet Controller so that the DetNet Controller becomes aware of each Node's capabilities (e.g., supported QoS mechanisms, delay information, ...).
+It seems the IETF DetNet WG has not itself defined any specific YANG models or other data models for these purposes. - Is specific future work on these points chartered or planned to be chartered in DetNet WG?

-.
+Please Note that 3GPP is going to do the normative work in Q1 2023 about 5G System Time Sensitive Communications (TSC) framework for the support of IETF’s DetNet and thus would need IETF guidance (in Q4 2022) about whether IETF plans to do further work on these aspects in 2023.